-- The Scottish economy benefits significantly from tourism and we should not endanger any aspect of its continued success by degrading our wild land areas with industrial scale developments. - The boundary between windfarms and settlements should include guidance on proximity to individual houses - Pump storage hydro electricity was not in the NPF3 MIR and therefore was not consulted on fully and as it stands is not defined spatially - Onshore and offshore Grid proposals have not been costed financially, assessed appropriately for environmental impact or included in the SPP as part of a national strategic energy policy - "Identification of a project as a National Development in NPF3 will establish the need for such a project" - NPF3 Participation Statement page 2.
+- Wild Land and SNH's Core Area of Wild Land (CAWL) map should be referenced in NPF3 as well as in Scottish Planning Policy (SPP) as it is a spatial issue.
+It is essential that the wording from the NPF3 Main Issues Report (MIR) is restored to the current document: - The Scottish rural economy benefits significantly from tourism.
+We should not endanger any aspect of its continued success by degrading our iconic wild land areas, which are so highly valued by tourists, with industrial scale developments. - Peatlands are internationally important and must be preserved as well as restored.
+The Carbon Calculator is not a useful indicator as it is currently used. - Pump storage hydro electricity was not in the NPF3 MIR and therefore was not consulted on fully and as it stands is not defined spatially - Grid proposals are of significant concern. - 'Identification of a project as a National Development in NPF3 will establish the need for such a project" NPF3 Participation Statement page 2.
 This principle needs re-visited as soon as possible in the light of fast changing technology.

 The government clearly states that "the National Planning Framework (NPF) is a long-term strategy for Scotland.
-It is the spatial expression of the Government

-Economic Strategy, and of our plans for development and investment in infrastructure."
+It is the spatial expression of the Government Economic Strategy, and of our plans for development and investment in infrastructure."